 - Enable the tester to fix the problem and proceed to the end of the test.

 In the flight reservation example above, here's how we could change the description of the Value we enter into Hexawise to accomplish both of those goals:

-"Enter 500 passengers, then confirm that the correct error message appears, then enter a valid number of passengers."
+- Instead of entering "500" as the quantity of passengers, enter the following: "Enter '500 passengers,' then confirm that the correct error message appears, then enter a valid number of passengers."